Clear and concise campaigns perform better and can be shown neatly on all devices. This section covers campaign editorial requirements.

 |You could win $1,000 by signing up to Company XYZ e-newsletter.||Approved—Unnecessary repetition eliminated.
 Approved assuming competition terms are included.|

-The following examples assume the website referral campaign text is "Receive a $25 Company XYZ voucher to get you started with your knitting hobby.
+The following examples assume the website referral campaign creative is "Receive a $25 Company XYZ voucher to get you started with your knitting hobby.
 Find out more."

 |Example email nurture copy||Approval decision|